liturgiko/doxa/README.md

 # DOXA

-DOXA is a [downloadable](https://github.com/liturgiko/doxa/releases) desktop application that provides tools for the creation of Digital Orthodox Akolouthia for use in Eastern Orthodox Christian services.
+DOXA is a desktop application that provides tools for the creation and publication of Digital Orthodox Akolouthia (DOXA) for use in Eastern Orthodox Christian services.
+It is available for download [here](https://github.com/liturgiko/doxa/releases).

+## Sample Websites

+[Liturgia Digital](https://liturgia.mx) is a Spanish liturgical website in use by the Greek Orthodox Metropolis of Mexico, with use in Mexico, Central America, the Carribean, and parts of South America.
+The Digital Orthodox Akolouthia (services) are generated using DOXA.

 #### Please note that this software is under development.
 It is in alpha version testing with a small group of users.
 We hope to have a beta-test version ready in 2025 and will invite certain individuals to participate in testing it.
 Until then, do not attempt to use DOXA unless you are one of our alpha version testers.